Frequently Asked Questions

 For more information, visit the PACER website.

-When will the court reach a decision in my case? back to top
+When will the court reach a decision in my case? |

 Most cases are handled in an expeditious manner.
 The Speedy Trial Act of 1974 establishes standard time requirements for the timely prosecution and disposition of criminal cases in district courts.
 There is no similar law governing civil trial scheduling, and as a result, the scheduling of criminal cases is assigned a higher priority.